17 Nov 2017

 Soft energy prices, tame inflation, reduced fiscal drag, strengthened household, corporate and bank balance sheets, and an improving housing market will remain in place for robust economic performance.

-The unemployment rate was 4.4% in August 2017 and is expected to fall further in 2018.
-Following the steady recovery, however, there have been further signs of benign price pressures, with the all-items index rose 1.9% for the 12 months ending August.
+The unemployment rate was 4.2% in September 2017 (lowest since February 2001) and is expected to fall further in 2018.
+Following the steady recovery, however, there have been further signs of benign price pressures, with the all-items index rose 2.2% for the 12 months ending September.

 Trade Policy Developments